Esri/hub.js/packages/search/README.md

 };
 ```

 The `options` property provides several familar options for sorting and paging data, as well as requesting aggregations.
 These are specified by the `IContentSearchOptions` interface.
 Importantly, a user can also provide an `UserSession` instance as part of the options for authenticated searches.
-This instance will be used over any instance provided to the service as part of instantiation.
+For the `searchContent` function, the client must provide the UserSession instance, `portal` sharing url, and `isPortal` flag, as needed, for each invocation.
+This is because it is a standalone function with no default options to reference.
+By contrast, the `ContentSearchService` will use the options it was configured with as a default if the relevant option is not provided.

 #### Content Search Results
 The results of a content search could include: